devlinjunker/test.husky/README.md

  - Simple way to push current branch to origin remote repo `git push --set-upstream origin \`git branch | grep \* | cut -d' ' -f2\``

  - Started testing with git 2.14.3

+ - for prepare-commit-msg, the name of file with commit message is passed with $HUSKY_GIT_PARAMS
+    - e.g. `.git/COMMIT_EDITMSG` for message with standard commit inside editor
+    - `.git/COMMIT_EDITMSG commit HEAD` when using --apend in commit and updating message in editor
+    - `.git/COMMIT_EDITMSG message` when using -m with `git commit`